Harry Glover (artist)

-Henry "Harry" Glover (died 2 March 1858) was an English artist who emigrated to South Australia in 1849.
+Henry Glover (died 2 March 1858) was an English artist who emigrated to South Australia in 1849.
 He is noted for producing what may have been the first lithographs in the young colony.
 His elder son Henry Heath Glover had a career as artist and lithographer in Melbourne, Sydney, and Christchurch, New Zealand.

 History

 Henry Heath was born in Lambeth, London, on 14 July 1801, the son of William and Grace Heath.
 On 25 July 1827, he married Mary Ann Swinchatt (aka Mary Ann Gerrard) at St Mary's Church, Lambeth; they had two sons.

 He became an established artist, illustrator, lithographer and caricaturist in London — there is a substantial collection of his work in the National Portrait Gallery, bequeathed by Sir Edward Dillon Lott du Cann.

 Mary died on 22 June 1846 in Kennington.

 At some stage Heath became Henry Glover, perhaps Henry Heath Glover, (Note: His middle name, or even initial are not certain.
 He signed his work "H. Glover", while his son used "H. H. Glover".
 Alan McCulloch, in a cursory entry in his Encyclopedia of Australian Art (1984 ed.) refers to him as Harry C. Glover, the initial not supported elsewhere, and mentions only his "fine portrait" of Ashton.
 His 1968 edition lists only the son, as H. H. Glover.
 There can be little doubt as to the son's middle name being "Heath".) commonly referred to as Harry Glover.